rodrigobrito/bson-to-sql/README.md

     "giftPackaging" : false
 }
 ```
-The output will be for the following command `./BsonToMySQL -f ./simple.bson -t simple`:
+The output will be following after running this command: `./BsonToMySQL -f ./simple.bson -t simple`:
 ```sql
 CREATE TABLE IF NOT EXISTS simple (
    _id VARCHAR(24)